dynamoose/dynamoose/Readme.md

 ## Stability

-**Unstable** This modules is currently under development and functionally may change.
+**Unstable** This module is currently under development and functionally may change.

 ## Overview